 We are working to ensure equality for Gypsy/Travellers by integrating their needs into policies such as health, education and social services.
 We make equality considerations part of our everyday work.
 Find out more about: mainstreaming equality.

 On 11 December 2017, we launched the Race Equality Action Plan, which includes a specific section on Gypsy/Travellers.
-The Cabinet Secretary for Communities, Social Security & Equalities also announced the establishment of a Ministerial Working Group that will take action to improve the lives of Gypsy/Traveller communities in Scotland.
+We have also established a ministerial working group that will take action to improve the lives of Gypsy/Traveller communities in Scotland.

 Email: firstname.lastname@example.org – Central Enquiry Unit